BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 Every two months, we organize a LFT day at Bedrock: our Last Friday Talks.

 For the next editions, we will try to do even better.
-We are working on the subject of replaying our LFT in public on the Youtube channel in order to offer it to everyone.
+We are working on the matter of sharing some talks in public on our Youtube channel, so more people in our communities can learn from them.
 In order to simplify the setup, we will try to put in place a more fixed table to avoid wiring and moving furniture.
 We also wish to propose and train our employees to the use of this setup in order to allow us to host meetups and conferences in the best conditions.

-Your company or association also proposes this kind of conferences, how do you manage broadcasting and recording?
+Now, it's your turn: if your company or user-group does this kind of talks, how do you manage broadcasting and recording?